-Understanding what is the minimum money I need to start stock trading in India: Whenever a newbie enters the work of the stock market, the biggest question that comes to his/her mind is that What should be the ideal amount to start investing in the Stock Market or What is the minimum money I need to start stock trading in India.
-Basically, they want to trade or invest in share market, but do not know how much to invest.
+Understanding what is the minimum money I need to start stock trading in India: Whenever a newbie enters the world of the stock market, the biggest question that comes to his/her mind is that What should be the ideal amount to start investing in the Stock Market or What is the minimum money I need to start stock trading in India.
+Basically, they want to trade or invest in share market, but do not know how much money they need to enter.

 In this post, we are going to discuss what is the minimum amount that one needs to invest in stock market.
 How much cash you should have in your bank account so that you can start trading or investing in stocks.
 By the end of this post, you’ll be able to figure out how much money you need and what’s the minimum requirement to trade or invest in share market.
 Let’s get started.

 What is The Minimum Money I Need to Start Stock trading in India?

-The shortest answer to all these questions is that there is no minimum money required to start investing in the stock market in India.
+The shortest answer to this question is that there is no minimum money required to start trading or investing in the stock market in India.
 If you’ve Rs 100 in your bank account, it’s good to go.
-You can buy stocks for even less than Rs 10 also.
+You can buy stocks for even less than Rs 10, if you wish to.
+Here is the list of some of the popular stocks in the Indian share market with share price less than Rs 100.

-It totally depends on which stock you find interesting enough to trade or invest.
-Indian stock exchanges, BSE & NSE, have a number of stocks pricing less than even Rs 10.
 You don’t need to have thousands or lakhs to start trading in India.
-Any amount from which you can buy a stock is decent enough to start trading, no minimum money required to start trading in the Indian stock market.
+Any amount from which you can buy a stock is decent enough to start trading, no minimum money is required to start trading in the Indian stock market.

 Here is a list of a few popular companies whose stock prices are less than Rs 100 (at the time of writing this post).